-In our discussions with many OKR enthusiasts and prospects, this is one of the most frequently asked questions.
-Typical follow up questions are:
+In our discussions with many OKR enthusiasts and prospects, one of the most frequently asked questions is regarding the use of OKRs vs KPIs.

 KPI.org defines KPIs as follows — “Key Performance Indicators (KPIs) are the critical (key) indicators of progress toward an intended result.”
 This is one term that has been wildly popular in the last 2-3 decades.

 At the most basic level, KPIs measure an aspect of the business.
 Let’s look at each term in the phrase and see how they make sense.

 - Key: provides a means of achieving or understanding something